TOURING DOCENT (adults)

 AQUATIC NURSERY/JELLY LAB HUSBANDRY, DOCENTS, RESEARCH (adults and youth 14 years and older)

-Volunteers start with interpretation of lab activities to aquarium guests.
-As experience is gained volunteers may assist lab staff with tank maintenance and animal husbandry.
-Training sessions offered at various dates/times throughout the year.
+Research volunteers start with an Interpretive Docent position to share lab activities to aquarium guests.
+As experience is gained, volunteers may hold their positions or transfer to an Animal Husbandry position assisting lab staff with tank maintenance and animal husbandry.

 AQUARIST VOLUNTEER (adults) Feeder